Joeri-Abbo/clover/README.md

 ## Usage

-Bud is currently pre-release.
+Clover is currently pre-release.
 But, you can try it out now:

 Initialize your project.
 This will install `@roots/clover` as a development dependency.